Michael Gove as Education Secretary: Criticism from the teaching profession

 Gove was criticised by teachers unions for his attempts to overhaul British education.
 At the Association of Teachers and Lecturers Annual Conference in March 2013 a motion of no-confidence in Gove was passed.
 This was followed up the next month at the annual conference of the National Union of Teachers (NUT), who unanimously passed a vote of no confidence in Gove and called for his resignation.

-The audience at the NUT conference was told that Gove had "lost the confidence of the teaching profession", "failed to conduct his duties in a manner befitting the head of a national education system", and "chosen to base policy on dogma, political rhetoric and his own limited experience of education."
+The audience at the NUT conference was told by delegates that Gove had "lost the confidence of the teaching profession", "failed to conduct his duties in a manner befitting the head of a national education system", and "chosen to base policy on dogma, political rhetoric and his own limited experience of education."
 Gove was further criticised at the May 2013 conference of the National Association of Head Teachers, for what they claimed was a climate of bullying, fear and intimidation during his time as Education Secretary.
 The conference passed a vote of no confidence in his policies.

 Changes to pay, pensions, and workloads were also controversial.
 The NUT and NASUWT staged strikes on a regional basis in October 2013, although a national strike was averted.
 After talks failed, strike action affecting 10,000 schools took place in March 2014.

 Sarah Vine, Gove's wife, accused socialists of sending their family "vicious and aggressive" death threats due to Gove's education reforms, and said she had considered moving with their two children to Italy as a result of these threats.
 Before the coalition Government, in 2010, a YouGov poll of teachers' voting intentions found that 33% were Conservative and 32% were Labour; four years later, a poll found that only 16% were Conservative and 57% were Labour.